-These comprehensive resources provide all of the basic information needed for programme development and are illustrated with plenty of case study examples from our own implementation experiences.
+Our Locally Managed Marine Area (LMMA) toolkit, PHE partnerships guide and ODK mobile monitoring toolkit are available to download now!
+These comprehensive resources provide the information needed for programme development and are illustrated with practical case studies from our own implementation experiences.